DTStack/chunjun/docs/connectors-en/kafka/kafka-source.md

     - Default：(none)
     - Note：each column options description:
         - name：field name
         - type：field type.
-It could be different from writer field type, FlinkX can auto convert.
+It could be different from writer field type, ChunJun can auto convert.
         - format： If field type is time attribute, It could be set time format, and auto convert from string type to timestamp type.
         - for example：
           ```json